 - Merchants can call the price differential a surcharge.

-Additionally, Sec.
-863.71 of the Westchester County Consumer Protection Code requires that for the marking of item prices and advertised prices, it shall be a violation “to sell or offer for sale any consumer goods or services at a greater price than the price displayed or advertised therefor.”
+- Section 863.71(c) makes it a violation for the marking of item prices and advertised prices “To sell or offer for sale any consumer goods or services at a greater price than the price displayed or advertised therefor.”

 - Section 863.71(e) makes it a violation to: “To add an additional fee to any transaction for consumer goods or services, beyond sales tax, and fail to provide adequate and reasonable notice of said fee during the transaction, including but not limited to the point of sale, price displays, signage and menus, and further, only adding said fee to bill or receipt at end of the transaction shall not be deemed adequate notice.”